google/applied-computing-series/documentation/content_development.md

-# Content Development In GitHub: Guide For Harvey Mudd Students
+# Content Development In GitHub

 -   [What is this document?](#what-is-this-document)
 -   [What is "restructured text" and Runestone?](#what-is-restructured-text-and-runestone)